TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/Rebase.rst

 but this is the one relevant for the Contribution Guide, so this is what we mean when we talk about rebase.

-Do not let information on the internet confuse you: Usually it is assumed that someone is working on a different branch (feature branch).
+Do not let information on the Web confuse you: Usually it is assumed that someone is working on a different branch (feature branch).
 In our commit model, we always work on one branch (master).
 See :ref:`workflow-explained` to recapitulate.